Z2PackDev/Z2Pack/doc/source/tutorial_system.rst

 3. Call to the first-principles code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The call to the first-principles code is simple: just provide Z2Pack with the command line input (as a string) of how to call the first-principles code you are using.
-This is the ``command`` keyword argument to :class:`fp.System`.
+This is the ``command`` keyword argument to :class:`.fp.System`.

 4. Reading the .mmn file
 ~~~~~~~~~~~~~~~~~~~~~~~~